Cabernet Sauvignon

 TASTING NOTES: Blackberry, Black Cherry, Fig Paste, Baking Spices, Green Peppercorn

-Chile offers some of the best values for exceptional quality Cabernet Sauvignon.
-While there is plenty of wine exported from the vast Central Valley in Chile, the best Cabernet comes from the Aconcagua, Maipo, Cachapoal and Colchagua Valleys.
+Chile offers some of the best values for exceptional-quality Cabernet.
+While plenty of wine is exported from the vast Central Valley, the best versions come from the Aconcagua, Maipo, Cachapoal, and Colchagua Valleys.

-The location of Maipo Valley between the cooling Pacific Ocean breezes and hot, inland Andes Mountains produces one of the most ideal Mediterranean climates for Cabernet Sauvignon.
-You’ll find top quality Maipo wines from the sub-region, Alto Maipo.
+The location of Maipo Valley between the cooling Pacific Ocean breezes and hot, inland Andes Mountains produces one of the most ideal Mediterranean climates for Cabernet grapes.
+You’ll find top-quality Maipo wines from the Alto Maipo subregion.

 Cabernet Franc and Sauvignon Blanc are the parents of Cabernet Sauvignon